krishsethu/AAI-520-Final-Team-Project/README.md

 Files included in Repo:
 1. AAI_520_FinalTeam_Project_Sethuraman_Krishnasamy.ipynb - Jupyter Python notebook that has to be downloaded and opened in Google Colab (due to compatibility issues with GitHub rendering interactive widgets and metadata).
-2.AAI_520_FinalTeam_Project_Sethuraman_Krishnasamy.pdf - PDF version of the Jupyter notebook 3.AAI-520 Final Team Project Reqport-Group13-Sethuraman_Krishnasamy.docx - Project Report
+2. AAI_520_FinalTeam_Project_Sethuraman_Krishnasamy.pdf - PDF version of the Jupyter notebook
+3. AAI-520 Final Team Project Reqport-Group13-Sethuraman_Krishnasamy.docx - Project Report
 4. ReadNe:

-Installation
+I. Installation

 This project is built in Python and requires several packages to run.
 It is recommended to use a virtual environment.

+II.
 Clone the repository:

 git clone [your-repository-url]
 cd [your-repository-name]

+III.
 Install the required packages:

-pip install pandas numpy yfinance newsapi-python transformers torch matplotlib seaborn
+1. pip install pandas numpy yfinance newsapi-python transformers torch matplotlib seaborn

 (Note: torch installation may vary depending on your system's CUDA capabilities.
 The CPU version is sufficient for this project.)

-Add your NewsAPI Key:
+2. Add your NewsAPI Key:
 Open the NewsAgent class file and replace the placeholder API key with your own from NewsAPI.org.

 self.api_key = "YOUR_NEWSAPI_KEY"

-Run the analysis:
+3. Run the main script:
 Execute the main script from your terminal to run the full analysis pipeline.

 python main_script.py

-Project Intro/Objective
+4. Project Introduction and Objective

 The main purpose of this project is to develop and implement a Multi-Agent Financial Analysis system designed to reason, act, and deliver intelligent insights on stock investment opportunities.
 This system orchestrates multiple specialized AI agents, mirroring real-world quantitative research workflows in investment firms.

 The goal is to move beyond monolithic scripts by creating a modular, agentic framework where each agent has a specific role (data ingestion, news analysis, quantitative scoring, etc.).
 The project aims to demonstrate the power of collaborative AI by synthesizing quantitative financial data with qualitative, LLM-driven news sentiment to produce a holistic and explainable investment thesis.

-Partner(s)/Contributor(s)
+5: Contributor of Project

-Sethuraman Krishnasamy
+Sethuraman Krishnasamy (Main author)

-Methods Used
+6. Technologies used:

 Natural Language Processing (NLP): For sentiment analysis, text summarization, and cleaning.